-THE BIBLIOGRAPHICAL SOCIETY invites applications for awards from scholars engaged in bibliographical research (on, for example, book history, textual transmission, the making and use of manuscripts, publishing, printing, bookbinding, book-ownership and book-collecting).
-The awards are intended to initiate, encourage and disseminate innovative bibliographical research, including that undertaken by early career researchers.
+The Bibliographical Society invites applications for awards from scholars of all nationalities who are engaged in bibliographical research with primary focus on the physical object as historical evidence.
+This might include book history, textual transmission, the making and use of manuscripts, publishing, printing, bookbinding, book-ownership and book-collecting.
+The awards are intended to support research that advances the understanding of book cultures from all parts of the World.
+Their aim is to initiate, encourage and disseminate innovative bibliographical research, especially that undertaken by early career researchers.
 The Society hopes to make awards both for immediate research needs, such as for reproductions or travelling expenses, and for longer-term support, for example to assist with prolonged visits to libraries and archives.

 The Society’s Grants and Fellowships scheme is designed to promote high-quality, publishable research by individuals and groups.
 However, there are a number of things that the Society does not fund: